-District operations managers thoroughly investigate alleged parole violations and commutation requests and determine what appropriate actions are to be recommended to the Board in the interest of public safety.
+The district operations manager thoroughly investigates alleged parole violations and commutation requests and determines what appropriate actions are to be recommended to the Board in the interest of public safety.
 This may include that a Board Warrant be issued in order to take an offender into custody or a request for additional investigative information.
-District operations managers are assigned to the ten (10) Judicial Districts in the state of Georgia and are an integral link between the Board and the Department of Community Supervision (DCS), as it relates to parole violators and commutations.
+The district operations managers are assigned to the ten (10) Judicial Districts in the state of Georgia and are an integral link between the Board and the Department of Community Supervision (DCS), as it relates to parole violators and commutations.

 District operations managers are P.O.S.T. certified officers and P.O.S.T. certified general and or firearm instructors.
-In addition to managing the parole violations, revocation and commutation process, they provide training to other law enforcement and perform Board security and special law enforcement details.
-They are required to annually complete 20 hours of P.O.S.T. training which includes weapons requalification.
+In addition to managing the parole violations, revocation and commutation process, they provide training to other law enforce-